 If possible, stay in the shade and avoid spending too much time in the sun.
 Also, be careful around water and sand as both of these surfaces can reflect the suns rays onto you, even if you are not in it directly.
 Even if you are in the shade, you need to be wearing sunglasses that have 99% to 100% UV absorption so they provide optimum protection for your eyes.

 Children should avoid direct sunshine, especially babies under 1 year old.
 Adults should try to stay out of the sun between 10am-4pm when the sun is at its strongest and should only spend a maximum of 30 minutes in direct sunlight at any time.

 Observe the shadow rule

 If you are outside in the sun and your shadow is shorter than you are tall, then the rays of the sun are at their strongest and you should find shade as quickly as possible.

-Sun cream should be a part of your everyday skincare routine.
+Natural suncream should be a part of your everyday skincare routine.
 After washing your face in the morning, you should apply it to every exposed part of skin including your face, neck, ears, and hands.
 You should aim to use at least a factor 25, even if it is cloudy outside, to ensure that your skin is protected.
-High levels of protection does not have to mean lots of chemicals, instead, check out of wonderful range of all-natural sun creams which provide high levels of sun protection in recyclable, plastic free containers.
+High levels of protection does not have to mean lots of chemicals, instead, check out our wonderful range of natural suncreams which provide high levels of sun protection that are made with vegan, chemical free ingredients, all in recyclable, plastic free, zero waste containers.